workingDog/MusicRadio/README.md

 ## Usage

-Tap/click on the station you want to listen to, and it will appear in the **Play** bar at the bottom of the screen.
+Tap on the station you want to listen to, and it will appear in the **Play** bar at the bottom of the screen.

-Search for the country you desire, then tap/click on the **heart** icon to make the station **Favourite**.
+Search for the country you desire, then tap on the **heart** icon to make the station **Favourite**.
 That radio station will appear in the **Favourites** list.

 Similarly, when you search for particular **Stations**.

-Tap/click on the **globe** icon of a radio station to bring its internet home page, if it has one.
+Tap on the **globe** icon of a radio station to bring its internet home page, if it has one.

-In the **Play** bar, while playing a song, or when a song title is shown, tap/click on the station radio icon to bring its iTunes artist info and the **lyrics** if available.
+In the **Play** bar, while playing a song, or when a song title is shown, tap on the station radio icon to bring its iTunes artist info and the **lyrics** if available.

 ## Note